watem-sedem/watem-sedem/README.rst

 CN-WS has thee modus operandi: CN_WS, CN_WS_console and CN_WS_LongTerm.
 Typically the model is run in a command-line interface or a Graphical User Interface (GUI).
 Yet, since 2016, the GUI is not maintained.
-Users are thus adviced to use the command line version.
+Users are thus advised to use the command line version.

  1. The CN_WS model is used simulate the erosion and sediment run-off for one rainfall event.
 This model can be used through the GUI.
 To start the model, use the "CN_WS" shortcut in the current folder.
 To view the underlying source code, open the CN_WS folder and:
-- open the different *.pas files in notepad
+    - open the different .pas files in notepad
     - OR open Invoerform.lpi in lazarus

  2. The CN_WS_console model is similar to CN_WS, but without GUI.
 This version can be used through WINDOWS commandline (see manual) (This model version is used by the long term version of the model to run each rainfall event).
-To view the underlying source code, open the CN_WS_console folder and:
+To view the underlying source code, open the CN_WS_console folder
+    and:
-- open the different *.pas files in notepad
+    - open the different .pas files in notepad
     - OR open CN_WSmodel.lpi in lazarus

  3. The CN_WS_LongTerm is the long term version of the model; including GUI.
     To start the model, use the "CN_WS_LongTerm" shortcut in the current folder.
 To view the underlying source code, open the CN_WS_LongTerm folder and:
-- open the different *.pas files in notepad
+    - open the different .pas files in notepad
     - OR open Invoerform.lpi in lazarus

 License
 =======